God is dead.

 Hard to conceive.
 Faces the challenge of fear and laziness from oneself.
 Provides an internal source of meaning that can be worked toward every day with strong foundations.

 Keep in mind that I’m not claiming any of this paths is the correct one.
 My goal here is to make you think about the several paths so you can choose whichever fits you best.
 You are already on one of these, and your perceived fulfilment level will be a good measure of how fitting your current path is.

-But if your current level of fulfilment is not as high as you feel it should, you might just be experiencing what Nietzsche has describe has Nihilism.
+But if your current level of fulfillment is not as high as you feel it should, you might just be experiencing what Nietzsche has described has Nihilism.
 Don’t worry, you’re not alone.

 “Nihilism represents a pathological transitional stage, what is pathological is the tremendous generalization, the inference that there is no meaning at all…”- Friedrich Nietzsche

-Nihilism is state of actively searching for meaning and constantly finding none.
-It’s when you have questioned every theory, every system and every belief and have found no higher truth.
+Nihilism is a state of actively searching for meaning and constantly finding none.
+It’s when you have questioned every theory, every system, and every belief and have found no higher truth.
 No higher justice, no deeper meaning and no strong reason to continue the daily battle.
-The liberty, fraternity and equality are nothing but funny concepts and the path of knowledge have only led you to shatter your own beliefs.
+The liberty, fraternity, and equality are nothing but funny concepts and the path of knowledge have only led you to shatter your own beliefs.

 Nietzsche refers to nihilism as a disease as describes two main roads that it can lead to.
 Do you identify with any?